terraform-docs/terraform-docs/docs/user-guide/configuration.md

 toc: true
 ---

+The `terraform-docs` configuration file uses the [yaml format](https://yaml.org/) in order to override any default behaviors.
-The `terraform-docs` configuration is a yaml file.
-This is a convenient way to share the configuation amongst teammates, CI, or other toolings.
-To do so you can use `-c` or `--config` flag which accepts name of the config file.
+This is a convenient way to share the configuration amongst teammates, CI, or other toolings.

-Default name of this file is `.terraform-docs.yml`, and it will get picked up (if existed) without needing to explicitly passing with config flag.
+terraform-docs will locate any available configuration file without needing to explicitly pass the `--config` flag.

+The default name of the configuration file is `.terraform-docs.yml`.
+The path order for locating it is:

+1. root of module directory
+1. `.config/` folder at root of module directory <sup class="no-top">(since v0.15.0)</sup>
+1. current directory
+1. `.config/` folder at current directory <sup class="no-top">(since v0.15.0)</sup>
+1. `$HOME/.tfdocs.d/`

+if `.terraform-docs.yml` is found in any of the folders above, that will take precedence and will override the other ones.

+Here is an example for how your terraform project file structure might look, and where the `.terraform-docs.yml` file can be placed:

 ```bash
 $ tree